 Yes, yeah.
-Well, the other thing, which is a possibility, and I don't know anybody, I don't if anybody has tried this, but we've offered it to people as well, is, if you don't like public speaking, you don't like talking to a camera, then do what you and I are doing now and get someone to interview you.
-Because this is a whole lot easier than doing a piece to camera, it's a lot easier for me doing this than it is doing a piece to camera and I quite like standing in front of a camera.
+Well, the other thing, which is a possibility, and I don't know anybody, I don't if anybody has tried this, but we've offered it to people as well, is if you don't like public speaking, you don't like talking to a camera, then do what you and I are doing now and get someone to interview you.
+Because this is a whole lot easier than doing a piece to camera, it's a lot easier for me doing this than it is doing a piece to camera and I guite like standing in front of a camera.
 But so many people go to pieces in the presence of even a microphone, let alone video equipment.
-And once again, we've offered, you know, if any of our members want to come here and set up a video where I just talk to them.
-And then they can put that on YouTube on their video, whatever and, you know, they can either use it, here's me being interviewed by the Academy or whatever they want to call it, we don't care, we will use our resources for them.
+And once again, we've offered you know if any of our members want to come here and set up a video where I just talked to them.
+And then they can put that on YouTube on their video, whatever.
+And, you know, they can either use it hears me being interviewed by the Academy or whatever they want to call it, we don't care, we will use our resources for them.
 But here's something that will make you laugh as well.
-I just had a message sent to me that saying, while you were talking about your app, somebody sent a message in predicting that I was going to get Justin to make up an app for our members.
-Personally, I think it was Justin who sent that message in, thinking oh my god, here comes another job.
-But anyway, I don't know who it was but he may or may not do that.
+I just had a message sent to me that saying while you were talking about your app, somebody sent a message in predicting that I was going to get Justin to make up an app for our members, Person.
+Person.
+Personally, I think it was just in you send that message in thinking oh my god, he comes another job.
+But anyway, I didn't hear it was but it may or may not do that good.

-You you just need one more person to say you're gonna have to do it, Steven, aren't you?
+You, you you just need one more person to say you're gonna have to do it.
+Steven, aren't you?